globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 What I see at many companies is a process that mashes together the user stories from the tracking tool into a 'requirements document'.
 I'd go so far as to say that this is the current standard practice for most companies that need requirements documents and are trying to maintain an agile way-of-working.
 While it's the easy approach, it doesn't work because *user stories are NOT requirements*!
 Stories don't work as the requirements because:
 - They are the understanding at a point in time.
 They are expected to be incomplete and to evolve so the real needs can be discovered.
 With user stories, we are supposed to step away from requirements and enter the world of experiments that aim to prove a hypothesis.
 - They are supposed to be small and separately deliverable.
 They represent small increments of valued functionality that can be developed in a period of a day to a week based value, risk, unknowns, etc. Their delivery order doesn't need to reflect the user requirements.
-As such they are more planning instruments then requirements.
+As such they are more planning instruments than requirements.
 - They should not be maintained.
 They should be thrown away after implementation.
 (Anyone remember tearing up the story cards-on-the-wall at the end of a sprint.)
 As such they can't be the basis of comprehensive requirements without a lot of re-work.
 - Epics (groups of related user stories) don't show how user stories are sequenced and interconnected in a connected flow that serves as good requirements.